Published On: Apr 22 2013 04:13:17 PM CDTUpdated On: Apr 24 2016 01:00:00 AM CDT

 1907: Hershey Park, founded by Milton S. Hershey, the founder of the Hershey Chocolate Company, for the exclusive use of his employees, is opened.

 1800: The United States Library of Congress is established when President John Adams signs legislation to appropriate $5,000 to purchase "such books as may be necessary for the use of Congress."

 1731: English author Daniel Defoe, most famous for his novel "Robinson Crusoe," dies between the ages of 70 and 72 in London, England.
 Born Daniel Foe, he was one of the earliest proponents of the novel and is among the founders of the English novel.

-1704: The first regular newspaper in the United States, the News-Letter, is published in Boston, Mass.
+1704: The first regular newspaper in the United States, the News-Letter, is published in Boston, Massachusetts.
 The newspaper was heavily subsidized by the British government and had a limited circulation.